 - DECO, a protocol that uses zero-knowledge proofs (zk-SNARKS), was incorporated in 2020, allowing users to prove the reliability of information to an oracle without revealing sensitive, confidential information.

-- A second white paper was published in April 2021, providing a detailed vision for the expansion of the project.
-The roles and capabilities of decentralised oracle networks were detailed in addition to the process of including hybrid smart contracts.
+- A second white paper was published in April 2023, providing a detailed vision for the expansion of the project.
+The roles and capabilities of decentralized oracle networks were detailed in addition to the process of including hybrid smart contracts.

 What makes Chainlink unique?